-- the safety and effects on cyclists travelling along bicycle routes that are next to adjacent to the development. - a Traffic Engineering Report prepared by a suitably qualified traffic engineer that demonstrates how the development: - minimises impacts on the level of service, safety and amenity of the arterial road network (including tram services and bicycle lanes); - reduces car dependence and promotes sustainable transport modes; and - which includes an assessment of the impacts of traffic and parking in the Precinct including an assessment of the ongoing functionality of laneway/s, where applicable.
+- a site analysis and urban design context report which demonstrates how the proposal achieves the Design Objectives and requirements of this schedule; - a desktop wind effects assessment for the proposed development to assess the impact of wind on: - the safety and comfort of the pedestrian environment on footpaths and other public spaces while walking, sitting and standing; and - the safety and effects on cyclists travelling along bicycle routes that are adjacent to the development. - a Traffic Engineering Report prepared by a suitably qualified traffic engineer that demonstrates how the development: - minimises impacts on the level of service, safety and amenity of the arterial road network (including tram services and bicycle lanes); - reduces car dependence and promotes sustainable transport modes; and - which includes an assessment of the impacts of traffic and parking in the Precinct including an assessment of the ongoing functionality of laneway/s, where applicable.

-6.0 Decision Guidelines
+6.0 Decision guidelines